typelevel/Laika/docs/customizing-laika/customize-rendering.md

   is currently only processed for PDF, as it is the only format where Laika processes the CSS and applies it to the render result.
 If you want to add CSS for HTML or EPUB, add them as static files instead, as Laika will just copy them over without processing them.

-* The `staticDocuments` provides a collection of files to be copied over to the output directory on each transformation.
-You can bundle images, script or CSS files this way:

-      val docs = StaticDocuments.fromDirectory("theme-files")

 A theme can be installed as part of an extension bundle:

     object MyExtensions extends ExtensionBundle {